 In recognition of the urgency of the 2030 Agenda, the Decade of Action calls for accelerating sustainable solutions to all the world’s biggest challenges — ranging from poverty and gender to climate change, inequality, and closing the finance gap.

-leadership, more resources and smarter solutions for the Sustainable Development Goals; local action embedding the needed transitions in the policies, budgets, institutions and regulatory frameworks of governments, cities and local authorities; and people action, including by youth, civil society, the media, the private sector, unions, academia and other stakeholders, to generate an unstoppable movement pushing for the required transformations.
+Development Goals; local action embedding the needed transitions in the policies, budgets, institutions and regulatory frameworks of governments, cities and local authorities; and people action, including by youth, civil society, the media, the private sector, unions, academia and other stakeholders, to generate an unstoppable movement pushing for the required transformations.

 Achieving the Sustainable Development Goals is, by definition, a challenging and complex task.
 If single-sector or single-stakeholder approaches could provide a solution, these issues would not be as intractable as they have proven to be.
 It is therefore almost inevitable that finding solutions will need the combined resources, skills, and efforts of multiple stakeholders.
 Partnerships must have the potential to create significant value and the ‘right’ partners must be included to be successful.

 While we know a lot about practices that stimulate new ideas, innovation teams often struggle to apply them.
 Why?
 Because people’s biases and entrenched behaviors get in the way.

 Carefully planned dialogues help students build on their diverse ideas, not just negotiate compromises when differences arise.
 And experiments with new solutions reduce all participants’ fear of change.